Mission and Values

 To be the preeminent intellectual and transformative force in improving health through nursing.

 We want to meet the health needs of society in a global and multicultural world.
 To this end, we integrate scholarship, research, education, and practice to build a culture of inquiry that values intellectual curiosity and collaboration.
+We also have a set of guiding principles for the school community.

 Scholarship and Research